Best Lehenga Tailor In Delhi

 4) Consider Local Weaves

-Lehengas are typically made of silk, georgette, cotton, or chiffon but nowadays you can find lehengas and saris made from beautiful Indian weaves like shola patola, general, and banarasi.
+Lehengas are typically made of silk, georgette, cotton, or chiffon, but nowadays you can find lehengas and saris made from beautiful Indian weaves like shola patola, general, and banarasi.

 5) Know Your Measurements